-Longitude Prize, a challenge with a prize fund of £10 million, has been launched to help solve one the greatest issues of our time.
+Longitude Prize, a challenge with a prize fund of £10 million, has been launched to help solve one the greatest issues of our time: the rise of antibiotic resistance.
 The prize has been developed and is being run by Nesta, the UK’s innovation foundation.
 It was launched by the Prime Minister at G8 2014, and is being supported by Innovate UK as funding partner.

 300 years on from the original longitude prize, we’ve launched a new prize for a new century.
 And this time you chose the issue you most wanted solved.